 Layout Geometry Wizard (in Lumerical)

-This wizard available in FDTD, provides a GUI for selecting the Cadence cds.lib file, along with the Lumerical process file and Cadence layer map file.
+This wizard available multiphysics solvers, provides a GUI for selecting the Cadence cds.lib file, along with the Lumerical process file and Cadence layer map file.
 You can choose from the available libraries and cells, and review the layer mapping and the parameters defined in Virtuoso.

-Once the wizard is finished, an analysis group with the geometry and parameters from the Virtuoso P-Cell will be added to the simulation.
-The setup script of the analysis group is automatically configured to query the layout information from Virtuoso whenever the values of the parameters of the group are changed.
+Once the wizard is finished, an analysis/model group with the geometry and parameters from the Virtuoso P-Cell will be added to the simulation.
+The setup script of the analysis/model group is automatically configured to query the layout information from Virtuoso whenever the values of the parameters of the group are changed.
 The following example provides more detail about how the wizard can be used:

 - Download and extract layout_integration.zip folder.
 Then open FDTD.
 Start the layout geometry wizard.
 The wizard is located in the Main toolbar under the Build section.